 Available pick-up points: Arctic Adventures’s pick-up list.

 Enjoy your time at the Blue Lagoon and then make your return on one of the shuttle buses that are on offer.
-The timetable can be found below but please be aware that there are different opening times dependant on the season.
+The timetable can be found below but please be aware that there are different opening times dependent on the season.

 |Blue Lagoon –